In this day and age, most people who decide to learn guitar want the ability to play their favorite songs while they or someone else sings.

 change back to G to start again on 1 and...

-Rule 3 is more of an emphasis technique, but it's a great way to get faster at switching chords, so use it often in practice.
+The every number in the count example is more of an emphasis technique, but it's a great way to get faster at switching chords, so use it often in practice.

 By this time, the Am chord will seem really easy, but the F chord is far and away the most difficult chord for beginners, as it takes a certain hand strength coupled with finding personal leverage tricks to make it work.